-Site Description: Regionally, the site location is in the Arkansas River valley.
-The valley constitutes of unconsolidated alluvial deposits ranging in age from late Pleistocene to Holocene.
-The Permian-aged Wellington Shale underlies these deposits and is reportedly at a depth of approximately 120 feet.
+Site Description: The location is regionally in the Arkansas River valley.
+The valley consists of unconsolidated alluvial deposits ranging in age from the late Pleistocene to Holocene.
+The Permian-aged Wellington Shale underlies these deposits and reportedly has a depth of approximately 120 feet.
 The apparent source for the contamination is saltwater disposal ponds associated with activities in the Schulte oil field in sections 6 and 7.
 The site resides between Wichita Mid-Continent Airport to the northeast and the unincorporated town of Schulte to the west.

 Land use is a combination of light industrial, agricultural, and residential.
 The aquifer consists of Pleistocene unconsolidated sand, clay, and gravel deposits.
-New construction of commercial/industrial complexes has occurred directly east of the recovery wells at the site and a new industrial building between the two recovery wells in section 7.
+New construction of commercial/industrial complexes has occurred directly east of the recovery wells at the site, and a new industrial building between the two recovery wells in section 7.
 Local geology consists of topsoil underlain by a brown to reddish clay to silty clay intermixed with sand lenses.
 Upper clay thickness ranges from 8.5 feet to 33 feet from east to west.
 Below the top clay, poorly sorted sand and gravel beds intermixed with thin clay and silt lenses.
 This sand unit thins to the west, unlike the clays above.
 Under that top sand unit is a brown to red clay silty-clay aquitard that can be up to 60 feet in thickness near the west end of the site.
 Below the middle clay aquitard is another sand unit.
-This sand unit is poorly sorted fine to coarse-grained with gravel and inter-bedded clay and silt layers.
-A bottom clay layer separates the sand from the blue Wellington Formation bedrock but between substantial clay layers.
-The middle clay aquitard separates the two aquifers, and historical investigations suggest that the brine plume has, in the past, migrated along the top of this aquitard.
-Groundwater below the aquitard in the plume area has been tested and appears to be historically uncontaminated.
-The groundwater movement is to the east-southeast and almost easterly direction alo
+This sand unit is poorly sorted, fine to coarse-grained with gravel and inter-bedded clay and silt layers.
+A bottom clay layer separates the sand from the blue Wellington Formation bedrock.